leondreamed-archives/vitest-dynamic-import-eval/readme.md

-# Vite dynamic import error
+# Vitest dynamic import error

-Running `cowsayEval` from `cowsay.js` using regular Node works fine, but when running it from Vite, the following error appears:
+Running `cowsayEval` from `cowsay.js` using regular Node works fine, but when running it from Vitest, the following error appears:

 ![error](error.png)

-It looks like Vite doesn't support the dynamic import when using `eval` or `new Function()`.
+It looks like Vitest doesn't support the dynamic import when using `eval` or `new Function()`.
 Perhaps it's related to this error?: https://github.com/nodejs/node/issues/30591